hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/cdata/__init__.md

     data = [{"id": 1, "value": "a", "date": "2024-01-26"}, {"id": 2, "value": "b", "date": "2024-01-27"}]
     graber = MockGraber(data)
     #Important:  We need to anticipate how the Graber class determines what is considered "latest."
-    # This test demonstrates how you assert against the predicted outcome.
+    # This test demonStartes how you assert against the predicted outcome.
     assert graber.get_latest_data(num_days=1) == data # Assuming it returns all data by default.